 Application Form: when you're ready to apply, please complete the application form.

 The application process is easy by design; we want to remove obstacles and barriers to encourage more women to apply.

 The application should take fewer than 30 minutes to complete.

 After you have submitted the application, the all-women selection committee will select the grant recipients.

 Once the selection committee has selected the projects for funding, the grantees will have 48 hours to accept the micro grant.

 The reimbursement process for funds awarded to you is just as simple as the application process.
 Send any receipts for expenses incurred for your project to SmartLogic.
 Once we receive and accept the receipts you send, you will receive the reimbursement within one week.
 Don’t worry, you will not have to provide all of the receipts at once!

 Projects that receive a micro grant should have a projected timeline of completion by September 30, 2018.
 This applies only to the portion of the project that SmartLogic is funding — it does not apply to your entire project if the entire project is not funded entirely via a micro grant.

 After the project is completed, the grantee will need to provide SmartLogic with a report.
 This report should detail how the grant money was spent, the amount of people impacted by the project, what they learned from their project, and your overall thoughts on the micro grant program.

-Special thanks to BoldYellow for providing a generous contribution to this year's micro grants program.
+Special thanks to BoldYellow for providing a generous contribution to the 2018 micro grants program.
 BoldYellow's contribution adds to the pool of funds being made available to grantees in 2018.

 Do you have a question that hasn’t been answered?
 Check out the FAQ, be sure to put the information sessions on your calendar, and/or email Chelsea Keene with any additional questions.
 Also keep an eye out for us at local events where we’ll talk about the program and be happy to answer any additional questions.